 Advance Praise for THE EDUCATION OF DIXIE DUPREE

 “Young Dixie Dupree is an indomitable spirit in this coming-of-age novel that is a heartbreaking and honest witness to the resilience of human nature and the fighting spirit and courage residing in all of us, and for those who have lived in the underbelly of betrayal and child abuse.
-A triumphant debut novel which can transform a brokenness, bring forth a wholeness, The Education Of Dixie Dupree would make a wonderful resource and academic book as well. –Kim Michele Richardson, Huffington Post, author of The Unbreakable Child
+A triumphant debut novel which can transform a brokenness, bring forth a wholeness, The Education Of Dixie Dupree would make a wonderful resource and academic book as well. –Kim Michele Richardson, Huffington Post, author of Godpretty In The Tobacco Field

 “In a powerful coming-of-age story that pitches southern charm against dark family secrets, the voice of 11-year-old Dixie Dupree captivates from the first page to the last.” –Barbara Claypole White, bestselling author of The Perfect Son.